Nika414/Nika414/README.md

 I find it essential to create not only more convenient, but also intuitive user interfaces.

 ### Stack
-JavaScript, React, HTML, CSS, Git, Figma, Node.js
+JavaScript, React, Redux, HTML, CSS, Git, Figma, Node.js, express.js, MongoDB

 ### Contacts
 * E-mail: nika.kuleva@yandex.ru